Rafael-Remigio/DockerDetective/notes.md

-# Notes from the different pappers
+# Notes from the different pappers and Docker Documentation

+# About Docker

 ## Docker API